ashtonkellis/401-lab-scaffold/README.md

 # 401-Lab-Scaffolding Steps
-## copy paste this block of code into bash and the magic will happen
+## CD into your repo, then copy-paste this block of code into your terminal and the magic will happen

 ```
 mv README.md LAB.md